sajidaelnazir-eng/Power-BI-Supply-Chain-Dashboard/README.md

 •	Department Lookup (included in schema, but not used in visualizations)

-All relationships were set to active, except for the Calendar table which has two relationships with the Fact Table—one active (Order Date) and one inactive (Shipping Date), enabling flexibility in time-based analysis when needed.
+All relationships were set to active, except for the Calendar table which has two relationships with the Fact Table, one active (Order Date) and one inactive (Shipping Date), enabling flexibility in time-based analysis when needed.

 📌 Modeling Highlights & DAX Logic